-The City's real property office shall maintain a list of entities that may be offered tax escheated properties.
-Any not-for-profit entity that is engaged in the provision of affordable housing may contact the real property office to be placed on the list.

-Upon receiving information that a tax escheated property has been or will be conveyed to the City, if the City has no present use for the property, the City shall notify all entities on the City's tax escheated donation list of the availability of the property.
-Each interested entity shall communicate its request for the tax escheated property in writing to the City's real property office.
+- a.
+Single-Family Properties - i.
+Disposition of single-family properties shall support the City's housing goals, including the provision of permanent affordable housing, neighborhood enhancement and stabilization, infill development, and mitigation of the impacts on vulnerable communities from gentrification and displacement. - ii.
+The city manager's designee shall maintain a list of nonprofit housing organization (NHO) that conduct business in the City of Gainesville, capable of constructing permanent housing.
+Any nonprofit entity that is engaged in providing permanent affordable housing may contact the city manager's designee to be placed on the list. - iii.
+The city manager's designee shall provide the City Commission's approved list of single-family affordable housing properties to the NHOs.
+Each interested NHO shall communicate its request for the property in writing to the city manager's designee.
 The requests will be placed in numerical order based on date and time received.
-The real property office will then offer a real estate contract (on the terms detailed below) to the entity that submitted the first request.
-If that entity does not execute the contract within 3 business days, the offer shall be deemed withdrawn by the City and the real estate office shall move on to the entity that submitted the second request, and so on, until a contract is executed, or the list of requestors is exhausted.
+The city manager's designee will then offer a real estate contract (on the terms detailed below) to the entity that submitted the first request.
+If that entity does not execute the contract and return it to the CITY MANAGER'S DESIGNEE by 5 PM on the 7th calendar day after the contract was offered to the entity, the offer shall be deemed withdrawn by the City and the real estate office shall move on to the entity that submitted the second request, and so on, until a contract is executed, or the list of requestors is exhausted.

+iv.
 Terms for real estate contract:

-- Sales price \$0 and other valuable consideration (namely the use and transfer restrictions below ) - Buyer pays all closing costs - The property is sold "as-is", whether vacant or occupied
+- 1. Sales price Below fair market price and other valuable consideration (namely the use and transfer restrictions below). - 2.
+Buyer pays all closing costs, which shall include any and all due diligence performed by the City including but not limited to title searches, surveys, and environmental assessments. - 3.
+The property is sold "as-is", whether vacant or occupied.

-Buyer commits to, within the time specified by the City (which may vary depending on the condition of the property), put the property to use for affordable housing.
+- 4. Buyer commits to, within the time specified by the City (which may vary depending on the condition of the property), put the property to use for affordable housing.
 The property may not be sold by the Buyer except to a person who will occupy the property as their homestead.
-A possibility of reverter clause will be included in the deed from the City to the not-for-profit to ensure compliance with this requirement.

-If no contract is executed with an entity on the donation list, the City shall dispose of the property in a competitive manner for its "Just Value" as determined by the Alachua County Property Appraiser.
+All dispositions shall be conditioned upon a legal mechanism(s), as determined and approved by the City Attorney's Office, that ensure the property will be permanently used as affordable housing. - v.
+If no contract is executed with a NHO, the City shall dispose of the property in accordance with the provisions for disposing of Multi-Family/Mixed-Use Properties for affordable housing, as applicable.